capjamesg/calendar-generator/README.md

 This script will retrieve the events on the page that is specified in the script you have run and save them in a `.ics` file.

+You can add this `.ics` file to your calendar to import past events.
+Or, you can make the file available via a URL so you can subscribe to it.
+Subscribing to the calendar lets you follow new events, as long as you periodically run the script to search for new events.

+You may want to add an entry into your cron file so that the script updates the calendar file every day or on a cadence most suitable to your needs.
+For the Google and IANA updates, a daily cadence would suffice since the pages are not updated regularly.

+The following crontab entry will run a Perl script every day at 1am:

+    0 1 * * * perl /path/to/perl/file.pl

 ## Language

 This project is built in Perl.